Jackie Burns (actress): Career

 On January 27, 2016, Burns joined the national tour of If/Then as the full-time Elizabeth replacing Menzel (who played the first 7 cities) in Dallas, Texas.
 She stayed with the production for the remainder of the run, closing on August 14, 2016.

 On July 31, 2017, Burns returned to the role of Elphaba in the Broadway production of Wicked, four and a half years after she had last played the role.
 She performed opposite former tour co-star Amanda Jane Cooper as Glinda and played her final performance on July 14, 2018.
 She was succeeded by Jessica Vosk.
 Burns currently holds the distinction of being Broadway's longest-running Elphaba.

 On October 31, 2018, Burns began performances as Elphaba in the second national tour of Wicked, starring opposite Kara Lindsay as Glinda.
 She performed in San Diego and Los Angeles before playing her final performance in the role to date in Salt Lake City on February 24, 2019.
-She was succeeded in the role by Mariand Torres.
+She was succeeded in the role by Mariand Torres, who had served as Burns' standby on the first national tour and during her second Broadway stint.

+In March 2023, Burns had the leading role, that of bank robber Peggy Jo Tallas, in Houston's Alley Theatre production of "Cowboy Bob."

+In 2024, Burns joined the cast of the world premiere of Burlesque, a musical based on the film of the same name.
+Burns was cast as Tess, the role played by Cher in the movie.